mirisuzanne/miriamsuzanne/content/2012/12/13/starting-from-a-seed.rst

 Once the parts begin to gel,
 I know it's time to pay closer attention.
 In the end,
-I'm have a list roughly similar to Anne's before I move to the next step.
+I have a list similar to Anne's before I move to the next step.

 A Seed of My Own